Gilead to buy cancer drugmaker Immunomedics for $21 bln

 It bought a 49.9% stake in cancer drug developer Pionyr Immunotherapeutics in June for $275 million, just months after paying $4.9 billion for Forty Seven Inc, maker of an experimental treatment that targets blood cancer.

-(Reporting by Ann Maria Shibu in Bengaluru; Editing by Peter Cooney and Diane Craft)
+(Reporting by Ann Maria Shibu in Bengaluru and Ludwig Burger in Frankfurt; Editing by Peter Cooney, Diane Craft and Susan Fenton)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.